Raiders hope for big year from Carr in Las Vegas debut

 The Raiders have struggled at all levels on defensesince Paul Guenther took over as coordinator in 2018.
 The pass rush hasn’t been able to make up for the trade of Khalil Mack, the linebackers struggled in pass coverage, and the secondary has been a revolving door of mediocre play.

-Guenther should have at least five new starters this season, with the secondary upgraded by first-round cornerback Damon Arnette and the return of safety Johnathan Abram, who missed almost his entire rookie season with a shoulder injury.
+Guenther should have at least five new starters this season, with the secondary upgraded by first-round cornerback Damon Arnette, and free agents Prince Amukamara and Damarious Randall.
 But the key is at linebacker, where free agents Cory Littleton and Nick Kwiatkoski are the team’s best pair at the position in more than a decade.

 Maliek Collins also bolsters the interior pass rush at defensive tackle.